 Side effects from radiation treatment are directly related to the area of the body being treated.
 Any area in the treatment field has a risk of being damaged, causing side effects.
 As radiation techniques have improved over the years, the risk of late effects has decreased.

-Radiation to the pelvic area can cause late effects to the bladder including:
+Radiation to the bladder area can cause late effects to the bladder including:

 - Developing scar tissue, which can lead to a decrease in how much urine your bladder can hold.

 - If given with chemotherapy medicines known to cause bladder damage (cyclophosphamide, ifosfamide), late effects can include hemorrhagic cystitis that causes bleeding from the bladder lining.
-Symptoms of hemorrhagic cystitis include urinary frequency (needing to go often) and urgency (needing to go quickly), blood in the urine, and pain.
-You should report these symptoms to your provider right away.
+Signs of hemorrhagic cystitis include urinary frequency (needing to go often) and urgency (needing to go right away), blood in the urine, and pain.
+You should report these to your provider right away.

 - Radiation to the bladder can increase the risk of developing bladder cancer.
-Symptoms may include blood in the urine, urinary frequency and urgency, urinating at night, and incontinence.
-Contact your care provider if you have any of these symptoms.
+Signs of this include blood in the urine, urinary frequency, and urgency, urinating at night, and incontinence.
+Contact your care provider if you have any of these.

 - Fistula formation: A fistula is a connection (hole) between two parts of the body that are not normally connected.
 A fistula can form between the bowel and bladder, bowel and female reproductive system (uterus/ vagina), or the bowel and the skin.
 If you have urine, feces, or blood coming out of any opening that it should not be, you should call your provider right away.

 Surgery to remove lymph nodes or radiation to lymph nodes can cause damage to lymph nodes and lead to lymphedema.
-Lymphedema is swelling that can occur in the genital area, belly, buttocks, legs or feet after treatment.
-It can cause pain, be disfiguring, make activity difficult and increase the risk of infection in the area.
+Lymphedema is swelling that can happen in the genital area, belly, buttocks, legs or feet after treatment.
+It can cause pain, be disfiguring, make activity difficult, and increase the risk of infection in the area.